digimation/modo/GOVERNANCE.md

 # Beautiful Patterns Governance

 ## Mission
-The mission of the Beautiful Patterns organization is to transform teaching and learning around the globe through the innovative use of digital technologies.
+The mission of Beautiful Patterns is to enable the financial independence of womxn through jobs in computation.
+Beautiful Patterns seeks to transform teaching and learning around the globe through the accessible and innovative use of digital technologies building upon a womxn-teaching-womxn model.
+Beautiful Patterns aims to guide womxn from their first steps in computation all the way to their first entry level position.

 ## Benevolent Dictator Governance Document
 ### Overview